Red Deer Habitat

-Red deer are predominantly a species of open deciduous and mixed woodland although they are highly adaptable animals and can be found in conifer plantations, open grasslands and meadows, river valleys and flood plains, parkland, scrub and on moorland.
+Red deer appear to predominantly be a species of open deciduous and mixed woodland although they are highly adaptable animals and can be found in conifer plantations, open grasslands and meadows, river valleys and flood plains, parkland, scrub and on moorland.
+Indeed, their propensity to spend significant amounts of their time in ponds at the Knepp Estate and Richmond Park have led some to suggest they may even be a predominantly riverine species.
 They are rare in large areas of very dense forest and aren’t typically associated with visits to gardens, as muntjac and Roe can be.
 This species is generally found below the treeline, although where they persist at higher altitudes (e.g. the Alps) they may be found feeding above the treeline during the summer.

-In Britain, Red deer are found in their greatest numbers on open moorland; they are also found in ancient and plantation woodland, especially where such areas are peripheral to agricultural land used for growing crops.
+In Britain, Red deer are found in their greatest numbers on open moorland, although this is more a reflection of human management of the species than natural propensity.
+They are also found in ancient and plantation woodland, especially where such areas are peripheral to agricultural land used for growing crops.
 During the summer months in Scotland the deer are generally to be found on high ground with new heather growth during the day; typically, they will move to lower ground during the winter months.
 The Red deer sexes live apart during most of the year, with hinds monopolizing more productive grassy areas, and stags confined to nutrient-poorer heather regions.

 On Scotland’s Isle of Rum, Red deer make use of the seaweed habitats during the winter months.
 Zoologist Larissa Conradt, currently at the University of Sussex in Brighton, studied the use of this habitat by deer during her time with Cambridge University’s Large Animal Research Group.
 In 2000, Conradt published a paper in the Journal of Zoology documenting her findings.
 It seems that, although seaweed comprises less than one percent of the total habitat area of Rum, it forms an important part of the deers’ diet, with stags and hinds spending on average 18% and 12% of their time, respectively, foraging there.